Tushar98644/R-xml2/README.md

 # License

-This project is licensed under the MIT License.
+This project is licensed under the [GPL-3.0 Public License](LICENSE).